Spread Smiles – not sorrow

 Soak No More Hatred, for hatred destroys love and love is a key ingredient to happiness.

-Soak No More Office, for Office is just a phase in your life.
-Family supports you and stays with your forever.
+Soak No More Office, for Office, is just a phase in your life.
+Family supports you and stays with you forever.

-Soak No More Anger, for Anger is root cause of problems.
+Soak No More Anger, for Anger, is the root cause of problems.
 It is evil.

 Soak No More Expectations, for expectations hurts.

-Soak No More Dreams, for you need to put realistic efforts to make your dreams come true.
+Soak No More Dreams, for you need to put real efforts to make your dreams come true.